pubnub/pubnub-mcp-server/resources/sdk_docs/unity_storage-and-playback.md

 `
 ```

-Parameters and execution:
+Parameters and options:
-- Channel (Type: string): Channel to delete messages from.
+- Channel (required): Type: string.
+Channel to delete from.
-- Start (Type: long): Start timetoken (inclusive).
+- Start: Type: long.
+Start timetoken (inclusive).
-- End (Type: long): End timetoken (exclusive).
+- End: Type: long.
+End timetoken (exclusive).
-- QueryParam (Type: Dictionary<string, object>): Additional query string parameters.
+- QueryParam: Type: Dictionary<string, object>.
+Additional query string parameters.
-- Async (Type: PNCallback): PNCallback of type PNDeleteMessageResult.
+- Async: Type: PNCallback of PNDeleteMessageResult.
-- Execute (Type: System.Action): System.Action of type PNDeleteMessageResult.
+- Execute: Type: System.Action of PNDeleteMessageResult.
-- ExecuteAsync (Type: None): Returns Task<PNResult<PNDeleteMessageResult>>.
+- ExecuteAsync: Returns Task<PNResult<PNDeleteMessageResult>>.

 ### Sample code

 ```
 1

 ```

 ### Returns

-DeleteMessages() returns PNResult<PNDeleteMessageResult> which contains an empty PNDeleteMessageResult.
+DeleteMessages() returns PNResult<PNDeleteMessageResult> with an empty PNDeleteMessageResult object.

 ### Other examples

-Delete messages sent in a particular timeframe:
+Delete messages sent in a particular timeframe

 ```
 1

 ```

-Delete specific message from history:
+Delete specific message from history

-- Pass the publish timetoken in End and timetoken ± 1 in Start.
-- Example: for publish timetoken 15526611838554310, set Start to 15526611838554309 and End to 15526611838554310.
+To delete a specific message, pass the publish timetoken (from a successful publish) in End and timetoken +/- 1 in Start.
+Example: for publish timetoken 15526611838554310, use Start=15526611838554309 and End=15526611838554310.

 ```
 1

 ```

 ## Message counts

 Requires Message Persistence enabled.

-Returns the number of messages published since the given timetoken (count includes messages with timetoken ≥ provided value).
+Returns the number of messages published since the given timetoken (count of messages with timetoken ≥ provided value).

-For keys with unlimited message retention, this method considers only the last 30 days.
+Unlimited message retention keys: counts only messages published in the last 30 days.

 ### Method(s)

+Use:

 ```
 `1pubnub.MessageCounts()